 Looking for More Kid Friendly & Healthy Clean Eating Treats?
 Try These:

 These 6 ingredients no-bake energy balls are so simple and delicious!
 You could also roll them in cocoa powder and call them healthy truffles!

 - 1.5 Tablespoons Cacao Powder

 - 2 Tablespoons Maple Syrup

 - 1 Tablespoon Almond Butter

-- In a large bowl, mix together the protein powder, cacao powder and flaxmeal.
+In a large bowl, mix together the almond flour, cacao powder and flaxmeal.

 - Add in the ¼ cup almond butter and syrup.

 - Add in the almond milk and mix for a couple of minutes.
 It might look slightly dry but mix until it holds together slightly.